 Bulletproof Handyman

-What Can a Handyman Do in Statesville, North Carolina?
+What Can a Handyman Do Without a License in Statesville, North Carolina?

 In Statesville (Iredell County), most "handyman" work can be done without a North Carolina general contractor license as long as each job stays under the state’s small-project threshold and you do not perform work in separately licensed trades (electrical, plumbing, HVAC, fire sprinklers, etc.).
 Once you exceed the threshold, or you take on work that meets the definition of “general contracting,” you must hold the appropriate NC contractor license and pull permits where required by the local building inspections office.